desmos-labs/desmos/x/posts/spec/02-concepts.md

 #### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the user answer is hosted and lives.

-#### Section ID
-The [section] ID indicates the ID of the subspace's section where the user answer lives.

 #### Post ID
 The [post](#Post) ID to which the user answer is linked.